Thursday, September 28, 2017

 Picture courtesy of Christie's / Decenter

-Yet, if you browse around through the Chinese websites, various listings of Bordeaux Chateaux names (and other notorious wineries from other regions) translated into Chinese are available online.
+Yet, if you browse Chinese websites, you will find various listings of Bordeaux Chateaux names (and other notorious wineries from other regions) translated into Chinese.

-The problem is that, although the list produced by Christie's has been approved by most of the listed Classified Growths, Christie's list is "NOT" official Per Se..... and even nowadays, 5 years later, it still has not yet been fully embraced by all people of the trade in Asia (other Auction Houses, Wine Merchants, Brokers, Wholesalers, Importers, Distributors, etc...) as the official and/or "go-to" list for Chinese translated Chateaux names.
+The problem is that although the list produced by Christie's has been approved by most of the listed Classified Growths, Christie's list is "NOT" official per se.
+Even nowadays, five years later, this list still has not yet been fully embraced by all people of the trade in Asia (other Auction Houses, Wine Merchants, Brokers, Wholesalers, Importers, Distributors, etc.) as the official and/or "go-to" list for Chinese translated Chateaux names.

 That is because, in Hong Kong for example, they have their own way to translate these names, as they primarily speak Cantonese (even if most also speak Mandarin/Putonghua).
 And in China, it is even worst, as they have various translations that also differ from Christie's list depending whether you are in Beijing, Tianjin, Guangzhou or Shenzhen for example.

-However, although Christie's list could have been taken as "THE" reference list and embraced for what it has been created for, meaning a way for everybody to speak the same language and write these names the same way, the reality in China is far more complex regarding how people agree to translate them.
+However, although Christie's list could have been taken as "THE" reference list and embraced for what it was created for, which is to allow everybody to speak the same language and write these names the same way, the reality in China is far more complex regarding how people agree to translate them.

 Even my colleagues at work said that Christie's list is erroneous and that people in China may not necessarily fully understand or comprehend Christie's translations, and will write some of them quite differently.